idiotekk/a_little_blog_software_whose_name_has_not_been_decided/README.md

 ## About the name
-TBD; a candidate name for the software:
+A candidate name for the software:
 "distance"
 (proposed by [https://github.com/lin-du]; partly inspired by the poem below